RajshreeGholase/Food_Ordering_App/README.md

 Admin can manage food items

+---
 🧠 1.
-OVERALL FLOW (VERY IMPORTANT)
+OVERALL FLOW

-👉 This is how your app works:
+👉 This is how my app works:

 User opens homepage